Why is My Website Not Generating More Leads?

 OK, so you’ve got this swanky new website with all the bells and whistles.

-But the sheen is beginning to wear off because it doesn’t seem to be generating the volume of traffic or leads you were expecting.
+But the sheen is beginning to wear off because it doesn’t seem to be generating leads or the volume of traffic you were expecting.

 We’ve highlighted some key reasons and suggested solutions to your challenges below.